Awards and decorations of the Illinois National Guard: Illinois Military Medal of Merit

+encircled by a rope-like border.
+The reverse side is smooth.
+An appropriate ribbon is authorized for issue to each individual receiving the award of a medal for wear on the military uniform.
+The ribbon is red (1/8”), white (1/4”), olive green (5/8”), white (1/4”), and red (1/8”).
+Second and subsequent awards are denoted by oak leaf clusters.

 Illinois Military Long and Honorable Service Medal

 The Illinois Military Long and Honorable Service Medal is awarded by the State of Illinois to the Army and Air National Guard members assigned to the Illinois Military Department for 5 consecutive years of honorable service.
 Subsequent awards are denoted by bronze Oak Leaf Clusters.

 Illinois Military Attendance Ribbon

 The Illinois Military Attendance Ribbon is awarded by the State of Illinois to the Army and Air National Guard members assigned to the Illinois Military Department for 2 years of attendance for Drill, Annual Training and other duties as determined by the Adjutant General.
 Member must have attended at least 75% of scheduled UTA training as well as Annual Training for the timeframe awarded.

 The ribbon denotes the first award and numerals starting with the numeral 2 denote the number of additional awards.

 The Illinois Military Attendance Ribbon is white (1/16”), red (1/16”), white (1/16”), red (1/16”), white (1/16”), red (1/16”), white (5/8”), red (1/16”), white (1/16”), red (1/16”), and white (1/16”).